 The Right Blog For The Right Topic

 This was an incredibly smart WhiteBoard Friday episode, and it was very contextual for Schweiss Doors, but could also easily be mapped to a lot of other businesses as well.
 Clearly, Rand took to the challenge of our WhiteBoard Friday, niche B2B door business and all, he came back with wonderful research and advice, and two months later he released the unforgettable episode of WBF: "Blog Post Ideas: Maximize Your Reach With The Right Topics".

 Looking back, I think that there were enough of the right ingredients to lead to the episode's success.
 The Blue Bottle Coffee post resonated between VC startup and SEO culture, combined with the right topic fit between the episode and the Schweiss Doors blog, because of Rand's exceptional vlogging skills, and his ability to amplify our story to a larger audience, it ended up working out extremely well in the end:

 Good Job!
 Well Done, Thanks Rand!

 Schweiss Doors sent Rand a thank you package, which he graciously commemorated with a photo.
-So how did Schweiss get so much amplification and positive sentiment for essentially free?
-Well honestly, it's because of Rand, he prettty much did all the work.
-Was there some combination of factors by Schweiss perhaps, a decade of authoritative bloggin, the extraordinary lengths Schweiss goes to live up to its reputation with customers, or was it something else, was it perhaps because of Doors Like This?
+So how did Schweiss get so much amplification for essentially free?
+Well honestly, it's because of Rand, he pretty much did all the work.
+Was there some combination of factors by Schweiss perhaps, a decade of authoritative blogging, the extraordinary lengths Schweiss goes to build positive sentiment with customers, or was it something else, was it perhaps because of Doors Like This?

 So What Happens Next?